CataC-7/BrainPal_GDG/README.md

 # 🧠 BrainPal

 BrainPal is a personal support application designed to help users, particularly those who are neurodivergent, to structure their day, manage routines, and access pre-defined protocols during moments of overwhelm.
 It provides a simple and calming interface to create consistency and reduce cognitive load.
+**See Demo BrainPal.mp4 for a Video of How it works

 ## ✨ Features